VA Home Loans: Eligibility Requirements & How to Apply

 Who is eligible for a VA home loan?

-Almost every member, or veteran, of the military, reserve, and National Guard are eligible to apply.
-Additionally, the surviving spouses of military members that died on active duty or through a service-related injury are eligible for the loan.
+Almost every member, or veteran, of the military, reserve, and National Guard is eligible to apply.
+Additionally, the surviving spouses of military service members that died on active duty or through a service-related injury are eligible for the loan.

 For active members of the military, the eligibility starts after approximately 6 months of service.
 National Guard members and reservists will need to wait 6 years to apply.
 However, if they are called to active duty before the six-year requirement, they will be eligible after 181 days of service during peacetime or 90 consecutive days of active service during wartime.